rabin-joshi-cognizant/cognizant-enablement/README.md

 ## 3. Unit Tests (Required)
 - Write unit tests to test the actions, reducer, and store.
-- Write unit tests to test the networking logic.
+- Write unit tests to test the networking logic (ActionCreator/Thunk).
 - Write unit tests to test the view controller.
 - Ensure 85% code coverage.